kolodziejpawel98/bomberman/README.md

 # bomberman
-Simple game just for fun practicing cpp
+Simple game just for fun and practicing cpp